 Yes.
 If you want to transfer 529 savings plan assets into CollegeAmerica, your financial professional can assist you.
 You'll need to complete transfer forms provided by one or both plans.

 Yes, including specialized training, such as medical or law school, or other graduate programs at eligible institutions.

 Yes!
 There's no minimum level of study required.
 For withdrawals for room and board to be allowed, the student has to be enrolled on at least a half-time basis.

 No worries.
 If your child takes time off before college, you can just leave the money in the account for later use.
-Remember that money in a 529 savings plan can also be used for specialized training at eligible institutions.
+Remember that money in a 529 savings plan can also be used for specialized training at eligible institutions or even the expenses for fees, books, supplies and equipment required for certain apprenticeship programs.
 If your child decides to skip college altogether, you can always change the beneficiary — or they can transfer it to their own children in the future.

 A beneficiary can be anyone who is a U.S. citizen or legal U.S. resident, including the account owner.
 And the beneficiary doesn’t even have to be related to the account owner.

 No, a beneficiary can be any age.
 All you need is a Social Security number.